-Beginning July 20, 2020, all Minnesota State University, Mankato faculty, staff, students, and visitors will be required to wear a face covering over both the nose and mouth at all times when indoors on campus or in other university facilities, with the following exceptions:
+Beginning July 20, 2020, all Minnesota State University, Mankato faculty, staff, students, and visitors will be required to wear a face covering over both the nose and mouth at all times when indoors on campus or in other university facilities.

 - When alone in a private office.

 - When working in an office setting, cubicle, or workstation where physical distancing can be maintained.

 - When in an assigned residence hall room or apartment.

 - Individuals exercising, training, or practicing in Campus Recreation and Intercollegiate Athletic facilities (both indoor and outdoor) may remove the cloth face covering while under physical exertion or in other situations where wearing a mask compromises their safety and welfare.

 - Children 5 and under or anyone unable to remove a face covering without assistance.

 - When another accommodation is necessary as indicated by a medical expert and granted written permission of the university.